Enterprise Network Monitoring in 2024: 5 Best Practices

 4. Developing and Maintaining a “Single Pane of Glass” Within Your Monitoring Environment

-These organizations often have dedicated departments for, say, web applications, DevOps, databases, infrastructure systems, and networks.
+These organizations often have dedicated departments for web applications, DevOps, databases, infrastructure systems, and networks.
 When an operational problem arises, the silos between these groups can prevent much-needed coordination at a fundamental level.
 Different groups look at the problem through the lens of different tools, arriving at predictably different results.
 The similarly predictable finger-pointing then ensues, all to the detriment of the business.

 A single pane of glass monitoring approach inoculates against many of these common organizational challenges.
 Such a system effectively incorporates points one through three in our list above and gives that information one place to live where everyone can see and act on it together.